Azure/azureml-assets/training/vision/components/README.md

 ## Formatting Input

-Input data (both training and validation data) is formatted as JSONL.
+Input datasets (both training and validation datasets) are formatted as JSONL files.
 Refer to [this document](https://docs.microsoft.com/en-us/azure/machine-learning/reference-automl-images-schema) to learn how to format input data for each type.
 (Note: the article concerns formatting for AutoML, but the input format is the same for AutoML and the built-in components.)

 ## End-to-End Example